ralf-r-r/data_engineering_proj4/README.md

 ### Create a EMR Cluster
 1. Create an AWS EMR Cluster:
    - choose EMR versoin 5.32.0
-   - AS EMR-role use EMR_DefaultRole and add S3 FullAccess permissions to EMR_DefaultRole
+   - As EMR-role use EMR_DefaultRole and add S3 FullAccess permissions to EMR_DefaultRole
 2. Create a new AWS user with programmatic access and S3 Full Access permissions, save credentials in safe place and add the access_key and secret_key in the dl.cfg config file

 ### Copy the python code on the EMR Cluster: